 A Future Filled with Fraud?

-As fraudsters become more hip to a finance department’s payment processes, they’ll find new ways to attack.
-The only way to truly reduce fraud risks is to eliminate paper checks and manual processes.
+As fraudsters become more tuned in to a finance department’s payment processes, they’ll find new ways to attack.
+One smart way to truly reduce fraud risks is to eliminate paper checks and manual processes.
 And to that end, most companies turn to AP automation.

 With automated bill payment software, all paperless vendor, payment, and invoice information is stored via a cloud-based SaaS.
 With Positive Pay and AP automation, a report is created for every paper check to double-check for duplicate invoices and fraud attempts.
 The other anti-fraud tactic—internal processes—is also effective, but not guaranteed.